JayPeaa/milestone2/readme.md

 Autoprefixer was used to ensure CSS is compatible in multiple browsers: https://autoprefixer.github.io/

+A common approach to testing code was to print to the console using console.log.
+This was particulalry useful for testing conditions prior to adding additional code and for viewing variable or array values.

 Browser Compatibility Testing:

 ### Issues Encountered

-Time was invested at the start of the project to ensure HTML code was working well before reusing the code for subsequent pages which saved some time.
+Time was invested at the start of the project to ensure HTML code and Bootstrap Classes were working as anticipated which saved some time on responsiveness testing later on.

-HTML and CSS Validators were used to clear any errors.
+HTML and CSS Validators were used to clear any errors, however, CSS validation tends to highlight browser extentions as errors when they are actually required.

+One issue encountered was with the brush effect on the 'Consolidated Sales' line graph.
+This issue appears to be intermittent and an issue with chrome rather than the underlying code.
+In order to investigate this I tested the site on other machines and browsers and in certain instances I was unable to recreate the issue.
+That said this issue does not appear to imapct the sites ability to function as intended.

+Issues were encountered with the forms defualt reload behaviour which conflicted with my one page design.
+The following custom Jquery was written to mitigate these issues:

+$("form").on("submit", function(event) {
+        event.preventDefault();
+    })

+One of the bootstrap defaults in my navbar was creating overflow Y so it was necessary to override the bootstrap style with custom CSS.
+On occassion this meant using !Important to achieve this.

+Some minor modifications were made to the layout of my design post wireframing which were straighforward to implement.
+This was done in order to achieve more balance visually.

 # Deployment

 Throughout the projects regular git commits were made to ensure any working files were backed up.
-In excess of 20 commits have been logged on the main branch in GitHub.
+Numerous commits have been logged on the main branch in GitHub.
 The project has been successfully deployed on GitHub pages.
 There is only one main branch in GitHub for this project.

 AWS cloud9 has been used throughout this project as the IDE of choice.